-A Full stack project worth 1-10 credits will be available through the Open University.
+A full stack project worth 5, 7 or 10 credits will be available through Open University.

-For the project, an application is implemented in React and/or Node.
-Implementing a mobile application in React Native is also possible.
+For the project, an application is implemented in React and/or Node, though implementing a mobile application in React Native is also possible.

 The number of credits is based on hours of work done.
 One credit is approximately 17.5 hours of work.
 The work is graded pass/fail.

 It is possible to complete the project as a pair or a group.